Tax

 Now, let's shift our focus to another key aspect of business taxes—payroll taxes.

-Employers are responsible for paying federal payroll taxes for their employee’s Social Security, Medicare, and Unemployment Insurance contributions.
-Business owners are also required to report non-employee compensation.
+Employers are responsible for paying federal payroll taxes for their employee's Social Security, Medicare, and Unemployment Insurance contributions.
+Business owners also have to report non-employee compensation.
 These tax payments are due either monthly or semiweekly, based on the schedule determined by the IRS.

 It's essential for businesses with employees to understand the ins and outs of reporting requirements.
 Making mistakes can end up costing you significant penalties.